franzbu/WinHammer.spoon/README.md

   moveWindowNextSpaceSwitch = 'w',
 })
 ```
-In this example, 'modifier3' and 'prevSpace' are used to switch to the previous (work-) space; 'modifier3' and 'moveWindowNextSpaceSwitch' to move the active window to the next (work-) space and switch there.
+In this example, 'modifier3' and 'prevSpace', for instance, are used to switch to the previous (work-) space; 'modifier3' and 'moveWindowNextSpaceSwitch' to move the active window to the next (work-) space and switch there.

 ### Cycling through Windows